gfilicetti/gke-github-deployment/README.md

     >__NOTE:__ During this step you will be prompted for a couple inputs relative to your unique
     >project.
 Most inputs will contain defaults that might already be set, in which case go ahead and
     >press [ENTER] to accept and continue.
-    >
     >1.
-The GitHub username/o>rganization.
+The GitHub username/organization.
 This is the value used above when you cloned your fork.
     >2.
-The name of the GitHu>b repository, by default this is set to `gke-github-deployment`.
+The name of the GitHub repository, by default this is set to `gke-github-deployment`.
     >3.
-Your unique Google Cl>oud project ID.
+Your unique Google Cloud project ID.
     >4.
 Defaut region location for Google Cloud setup.
     >5.
 A short (3-5 char) identifier for your cloud resources (e.g. gcp).